SSH

 proxy ssh

-I see my public IP again, but taking the newly configured proxy
+I check my public IP again, but using the recently configured proxy

 !curl -x socks5h://localhost:9999 ifconfig.me